 Director, Compensation & Benefits Salary

-Pay for Directors of Compensation & Benefits in the United States sits in the ballpark of $119K per year.
-Location and career duration each impact pay for this group, with the former having the largest influence.
-Most Directors of Compensation & Benefits report high levels of job satisfaction.
-Directors of Compensation & Benefits survey participants are largely women, dominating at 63 percent.
-Almost all enjoy medical while nearly all get dental coverage.
-Vision coverage is also available to a fair number.
+Pay for Directors of Compensation & Benefits in the United States sits in the ballpark of $120K per year.
+Geography and experience level each impact pay for this group, with the former having the largest influence.
+Almost all report receiving medical and dental coverage from their employers and a large number collect vision insurance.
+There are more female Directors of Compensation & Benefits who answered the questionnaire than male, making up 66 percent.
+Most Directors of Compensation & Benefits like their work and job satisfaction is high.
 This snapshot results from replies to PayScale's salary survey.

 Job Description for Director, Compensation & Benefits

 At larger companies and corporations, the director of compensation and benefits is a high-level executive position in human resources.
 This person is tasked with overseeing the fair wage structure offered to employees, all benefits and insurance, and the accurate compensation for any work-related injuries or accidents.
 The director is expected to set a wage scale that is competitive but also company-friendly, while assembling a benefits package that will help bring good, talented workers to the company.Read More...

 The director of compensation and benefits will typically be a person with extensive experience in human resources and company finance.
 The director will normally work with a staff to identify and classify every strata of jobs in the company.
 This person will then work with human resource metrics to help determine scarcity and surplus of qualified workers in those positions.
 The director then works with the financial and budgeting sectors of the company to determine the parameters of compensation to be offered for the various job duties within the organization.